dtkerns/d2/step-by-step.md

-Typically add to CFLAGS: `-S -emit-llvm` with a condition `ifeq ($(ll),1)` then anywhere it would make a .o it will build a .ll file instead also, a second pass with a CFLAGS `-g` with the conditional `ifeq ($(llg),1)` to get a .llg file
+Typically add to CFLAGS: `-S -emit-llvm` with a condition `ifeq ($(ll),1)` then anywhere it would make a .o it will build a .ll file instead.
+Also, a second pass with a CFLAGS `-g` with the conditional `ifeq ($(llg),1)` to get a .llg file